Anosov diffeomorphisms of products I. Negative curvature and rational homology spheres: Introduction

 Theorem \ref{t:main1} should still hold if we replace $M$ with a finite product $M_1\times\cdots\times M_s$ of negatively curved manifolds.
 Passing however to $M_1\times\cdots\times M_s$, $s\geq2$, the positivity of the simplicial semi-norm of non-trivial homology classes of degrees greater than one does not hold anymore~\cite{G,IY}, and, of course, homology classes in $H_k(M_1\times\cdots\times M_s;\R)$ can be products themselves.
 Nevertheless, every homology class of each factor $M_i$ is still not realizable by products and has non-zero simplicial semi-norm (in degrees $>1$).
 Moreover, when $\dim (M_i)\geq 3$ for all $i=1,...,s$, then $\Out(\pi_1(M_1\times\cdots\times M_s))$ remains finite; cf. Section \ref{outer}.
 With the additional assumption that the rational homology sphere has vanishing simplicial volume we obtain the following:

 \begin{thm} Let $M_1,...,M_s$ be closed negatively curved manifolds of dimensions greater than two and $N$ be a rational homology sphere which has vanishing simplicial volume.
-Then the product $M_1 \times\cdots\times M_s \times N$ does not support a codimension $k$ transitive Anosov diffeomorphism with orientable invariant distributions. \end{thm}
+Then the product $M_1 \times\cdots\times M_s \times N$ does not support transitive Anosov diffeomorphisms with orientable invariant distributions. \end{thm}

 Since spheres have vanishing simplicial volume we obtain: